pixelsdb/pixels/README.md

 The [C++ document](cpp/README.md) gives the instructions of using the C++ reader.
 Here we explain how to build and use the Java components.

 JDK 8 (or above) and Maven 3.8 (or above) are required to build Pixels.
+Earlier Maven versions may work but are not tested.
 After installing these prerequisites, clone the Pixels codebase into any `SRC_BASE` directory:
 ```bash
 git clone https://github.com/pixelsdb/pixels.git